Kenan Distinguished Professor for Teaching Excellence in Early Judaism

 Magness has participated on 20 different excavations in Israel and Greece, including co-directing the 1995 excavations in the Roman siege works at Masada.
 From 2003-2007 she co-directed excavations in the late Roman fort at Yotvata, Israel.
 Since 2011, Magness has directed excavations at Huqoq in Galilee (www.huqoq.org).

 Magness received a 2016-2017 National Endowment for the Humanities (NEH) Public Scholar Award for work on Masada: A New History.
 Her other awards include a fellowship from the American Council of Learned Societies and a fellowship in Byzantine Studies at Dumbarton Oaks in Washington, D.C.
 (1997-98); a National Endowment for the Humanities (NEH) Fellowship for College Teachers and a Skirball Visiting Fellowship at the Oxford Centre for Hebrew and Jewish Studies (2000-2001); a Fulbright Lecturing Award through the United States-Israel Educational Foundation at the Institute of Archaeology at the Hebrew University of Jerusalem (spring 2005); a fellowship at the School for Historical Studies at the Institute for Advanced Study in Princeton, NJ (2007-2008); and a Chapman Family Faculty Fellowship at the Institute for the Arts and Humanities at the University of North Carolina at Chapel Hill (2010-2011).

 Magness is now President of the Archaeological Institute of America (AIA) (2017-2019).
 She is also a member of the Managing Committee of the American School of Classical Studies at Athens, and has been a member of the Board of Trustees of the W.F.
 Albright Institute of Archaeological Research in Jerusalem (and past Vice-President), the Governing Board of the AIA, and the Board of Trustees of the American Schools of Oriental Research.
-She served as President of the North Carolina Society of the AIA and the Boston Society of the AIA.
+Magness has served as President of the North Carolina Society of the AIA and the Boston Society of the AIA.

 For a complete CV, click here.